MonkeManX/monkemanx.github.io/content/articles/Commentary_9th_Sermon_Eckhart.md

 The third master deifnition is more in line of the conept of the logos, like formulated with aristotele and stoics, altought the stoic concept of logos is more on the cosmic level, as such aristoteles conception is more fitting whch can be seen through

-> "thinking is thinking of thinking", Metaphysics 1074b34–35
+> thinking is thinking of thinking
+>
+> ~ Metaphysics 1074b34–35

 The second definition is on which Eckhard wants to focus in his susbequent text, it is clearly inspired by neoplatonic thought of "The one"

-> "And all of these up to the Good are beautiful, but **it itself is above** Beauty and is the transcendent ruler of all that is best, all that is in the intelligible world", Ennead 1.8(51)§1.8.2.
+> And all of these up to the Good are beautiful, but **it itself is above** Beauty and is the transcendent ruler of all that is best, all that is in the intelligible world
+>
+> ~ Ennead 1.8(51)§1.8.2.

 In neoplaonic though, the one is identified with god and it is from which everything stems from, thus every being dependent on it, while at the same time being nesccary and not in need of anything; it overflows purely from its own abundance.
 Further all things seek to return to the one, because tehy yeran for it, and need it as source.